Welcome to our flood protection page

 Speeding Up Dike Raising

-• Access to the shoreline
+- access to the shoreline

-• Transportation, public space, parks and community facilities and amenities
+- transportation (walking, cycling, vehicles), public space, parks and community facilities and amenities

-• Environmental and habitat features for birds, animals and fish
+- environmental and habitat features for birds, animals and fish

 Upgraded south dike near Gilbert Road